rolinmb/rs-intern/README.md

 # rs-intern
-This repository contains web-srapers implemented in Python and JavaScript(Node.js)
+This repository contains web-srapers implemented in Python and JavaScript.
 <ul>
 <li>The main goal of this project was to accept a list of NDC Codes, format and perform a query
 on www.ndclist.com, then parse the response html for necessary data to build items on Relia-Source's website.</li>